RasaChatbotDataset/Rasa-Chatbot-Dataset/README.md

 **Python virtual environment**
 1. Download Python [3.10.11](https://www.python.org/downloads/release/python-31011/)
 2. Install Python 3.10.11 (not required for Windows)
+3. Go to the root folder of the project
-3. Create a [Python virtual enviroment](https://docs.python.org/3/library/venv.html) with Python 3.10.11.
+4. Create a [Python virtual enviroment](https://docs.python.org/3/library/venv.html) with Python 3.10.11.
     - Windows (3.10.11 installed):
     ```
     python -m venv <path_to_new_venv>